devops329/devops/instruction/lint/lint.md

 Some problems are more benign.
 For example, having an unreachable return value, or a conditional that is always true.
 However, the extra lint in your code usually creates a maintenance problem and slows down code cognition.
 So it is almost always a good idea to run a linter and follow its suggestions.

-## ☑ Assignment
+## ☑ Exercise

 Create an project based on the steps provided above.
 Run the linter and review and fix the items it reports.

 Review the [rules](https://eslint.org/docs/latest/rules/) that eslint is configured to report.
 Find a couple that look interesting and change the project code to trigger them.

-Once you are done, go over to Canvas and submit a screenshot of your code triggering the rule violations that you created.

-Your submission should look something like this:
+Once you are done, you should should see something like this:

 ![rule violation](ruleViolation.png)